Vickycp/parshvaorders/README.md

 1. Upload a CSV file using the application interface.
 2. Select a supplier from the dropdown menu.
 Purchase order options will populate dynamically based on the selected supplier.
 3. Fill out the event details form, including name, start time, end time, hours worked, rate per hour, and description.
-4. Save the event as a docket, which will be stored in the MongoDB database.
+4. Save the order as a docket, which will be stored in the MongoDB database.
 5. View existing dockets in the table format displayed on the application interface.

 ## Contributing